-Figure 8-21 shows the different processes inside MEPs and MIPs that are involved in the Loopback protocol.
+Figure 8-23 shows the different processes inside MEPs and MIPs that are involved in the loopback protocol.

-The MEP OnDemand-OAM Source insertion process is defined in clause 9.4.1.1, the MEP OnDemand-OAM Sink extraction process in clause 9.4.1.2, the MIP OnDemand-OAM Sink extraction process in clause 9.4.2.2, and the MIP OnDemand-OAM Source insertion process in clause 9.4.2.1.
+The MEP on-demand OAM source insertion process is defined in clause 9.4.1.1, the MEP on-demand OAM sink extraction process in clause 9.4.1.2, the MIP on-demand OAM sink extraction process in clause 9.4.2.2, and the MIP on-demand OAM source insertion process in clause 9.4.2.1.
 In summary, they insert and extract ETH_CI OAM signals into and from the stream of ETH_CI_D traffic units and the complementing P and D signals going through an MEP and MIP; the extraction is based on MEL and Opcode.
 Furthermore, the insertion process inserts the correct MEL and SA values in the OAM traffic units.
-The other processes are defined into this clause.
+The other processes are defined in this clause.

-Figure 8-21 - Overview of processes involved with Loopback
+Figure 8-23 - Overview of processes involved with loopback

-The LBM protocol is controlled by the LB Control process.
+The LBM protocol is controlled by the LB control process.
 There are three possible MI signals that can trigger the LB protocol:

-- MI LB Discover(P): To discover the MAC addresses of the other MEPs in the same MEG. - MI_LB_Series(DA,DE,P,N,Length,Period): To send a series of N LB messages to a particular MEP/MIP; these LB messages are generated every 'Period'. - MI_LB_Test(DA,DE,P,Pattern,Length,Period): To send a series of LB messages carrying a Test Pattern to a particular MEP; these LB messages are generated every 'Period' until the MI_LB_Test_Terminate signal is received.
+- MI_LB_Discover(P): To discover the MAC addresses of the other MEPs in the same MEG. - MI_LB_Series(DA,DE,P,N,Length,Period): to send a series of N LB messages to a particular MEP/MIP; these LB messages are generated every "Period". - MI_LB_Test(DA,DE,P,Pattern,Length,Period): to send a series of LB messages carrying a test pattern to a particular MEP; these LB messages are generated every "Period" until the MI_LB_Test_Terminate signal is received.